 Table 2: Synchronization principles applied in SAFe

-Taken together, cadence and synchronization are critical concepts that help us manage the inherent variability in our work.
-This creates a more reliable, dependable software development and delivery process, one that our key business stakeholders can come to rely on.
+Taken together, cadence and synchronization are critical concepts that help us manage the inherent variability of our work.
+This creates a more reliable, dependable solution development and delivery process, one that our key business stakeholders can come to rely on.

-As we have seen, developing on cadence is indeed well and good, but when it comes to actually Releasing value, a different set of rules may apply.
-Given a reliable stream of Program Increments, the next and even larger consideration is to understand when and how to actually release all that accumulating value to the end user.
-The Big Picture illustrates releases at various times during the flow of each Agile Release Train (ART).
-But that’s just a picture, and every Enterprise, and every Program and Value Stream, has to have a strategy for releasing software that suits its development and business context.
-In the next section, we will discuss considerations with respect to release frequency.
+As we have seen, developing on cadence delivers many benefits.
+But when it comes to actually releasing value, a different set of rules may apply.
+Given a reliable cadence of PIs, the next and even larger consideration is to understand when and how to actually release all that accumulating value to the end user.
+As we describe in the Continuous Delivery Pipeline and Release on Demand articles, every ART and Solution train needs a strategy for releasing solutions that suits its development and business context.

 Toward Continuous Delivery

-In addition, systems that support continuous delivery must be designed for continuous delivery.
-Even then, releasing is not a homogeneous thing.
-Even this simple website has multiple release paradigms.
-If, for example, we updated the Big Picture every week, those supporting SAFe with tooling and courseware would not think that was a good approach.
-At the same time, if we didn’t have the ability to roll out new content (through the blog, Guidance, and updates to articles), we’d be inhibited in our goal of continuous value delivery.
+In addition, systems that support continuous delivery must be designed for it.
+Even then, releasing is not an all-or-nothing event.
+For example, this simple website has multiple release cadences.
+If, however, we updated the Big Picture every week, the people supporting SAFe with tooling and courseware would think that was a bad approach.
+However, without the ability to roll out new content (through the blog, supplemental guidance articles, and updates to existing articles), we’d undermine our goal of continuous value delivery.
 We couldn’t be as Agile.
-You have to design for these things.
+In short, you have to design for these things.

-In all cases, enterprises that apply SAFe can rest easy in the knowledge that development and releasing are not the same thing, and they can release any quality asset at any time required to meet business conditions.
+In all cases, enterprises that apply SAFe can rest easy knowing that development and releasing are separate concerns.
+They can release any quality asset, as needed, to meet business conditions.